 Can’t-Miss Vegan Restaurants in Seattle

 This guide is broken up into vegan restaurants and vegetarian/very vegan-friendly ones, along with outstanding bakeries to help you plan the best eating adventure.
-I’ve also added a “highlights” section which sums up a couple main points about the restaurant incase you’re in a hurry!
+If this is just too many recommendations to wade through, check out these 12 favorite vegan spots from my friend who’s a local!

 1429 12th Ave, Seattle, WA 98122